What Is Gap Insurance and How Does It Work?

 High-Depreciation Vehicles

-Luxury cars and certain models — including many EVs — that depreciate faster than average create larger gaps more quickly.
-Research your specific make and model's depreciation rate before deciding.
+Luxury cars and many EVs depreciate faster than average, creating larger gaps more quickly.
+Research your specific make and model's depreciation rate before deciding — models like the Jaguar I-PACE (72.2% five-year depreciation) or Tesla Model S (65.2%) represent extreme cases where gap insurance is especially relevant.

 Who Doesn't Need Gap Insurance